jacksonrodri/vote_abroad/content/en/pages/how-to-return-your-ballot.md

 There are several such commercial services available, usually with free as well as inexpensive paid options -- check out HelloFax, FaxZero, eFax, FaxPlus -- or search online for additional services.

-1. To use an apps that will convert an email attachment to a fax:
+1. To use an app that will convert an email attachment to a fax:

    a.
 Photograph or scan in your ballot and any required materials as an email attachment.